-ARF does not trade, share, or sell a donor’s personal information with anyone else, nor send donor mailings on behalf of other organizations.
+ARF does not sell a donor’s personal information with anyone else, nor send donor mailings on behalf of other organizations.
 This policy is applicable for all online and offline communications, including website, email, mail, physical addresses and phone numbers.

 Children should always receive permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) over the Internet, to ARF or to anyone else.

 The information ARF gathers falls into two categories: (1) information (for example, name and address) voluntarily supplied when registering or initiating transactions, and (2) information gathered on usage patterns and preferences as visitors navigate through this site, including downloaded forms, or reading online newsletters.
 In some cases, it’s an ARF agent or affiliate which collects the information on ARF’s behalf.
 Third party providers featured on, or linked to by ARF’s site, such as vendors of products and services offered through ARF’s site, may be gathering the same or different kinds of information.

 To make use of certain features on ARF’s site (such as to receive email newsletters) visitors need to register and provide certain information as part of the registration process.
 The information supplied will help offer more personalized features, tailor ARF’s site to users’ interests, and provide new and innovative content.

 The more information provided, the more value can be offered.
 Supplying information is entirely voluntary.
 However, should the information not be provided, ARF may be unable to provide services made available to other site visitors.
 For example, unless an email address is provided, ARF is unable to send its email newsletter.